anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

       }
     }

-Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
-Previously, extension authors have used this pattern when only one query path, JSON name, or object class is being defined by the extension.
-Henceforth, this pattern MUST NOT be used.
+Usage of a bare extension identifier contravenes the guidance in [@!RFC9083, section 2.1].
+Implementation experience has shown that an extension using a bare identifier can be interoperable though more difficult to process and parse in some instances.
+Furthermore, bare identifier's blur the line between what can be interpreted as an extension to RDAP vs core RDAP mechanisms.

+This document updates [@!RFC9083] to explicitly allow this pattern only in IETF defined RDAP extensions and only when a technical solution cannot otherwise be defined.

+Along similar lines, an extension may define a single new object class, and use the extension's identifier as the object class name only in IETF defined RDAP extensions and only when a technical solution cannot otherwise be defined.

 ### rdapConformance Population